-Hypersensitivity to the active substance or to any of the excipients of this product.
+Hypersensitivity to the active substance or to any of the excipients listed in Section 6.1.

-Concomitant administration of cytochrome P450 3A4 inhibitors, such as HIV-protease inhibitors, azole-antifungal agents, erythromycin, clarithromycin and nefazodone, is contraindicated (see section 4.5).
+Concomitant administration of cytochrome P450 3A4 inhibitors, such as HIV-protease inhibitors, azole-antifungal agents, erythromycin, clarithromycin and nefazodone, is contraindicated.
+(See section 4.5).

-4.4 Special warnings and precautions for use
+4.4 Special warnings and precautions for use:

-As Quetiapine XR Cheplapharm has several indications, the safety profile should be considered with respect to the individual patient's diagnosis and the dose being administered.
+Quetiapine Edest has several indications, the safety profile should be considered with respect to the individual patient's diagnosis and the dose being administered.

-Long-term efficacy and safety in patients with MDD has not been evaluated as add-on therapy, however long-term efficacy and safety has been evaluated in adult patients as monotherapy (see section 5.1).
+Long-term efficacy and safety in patients with MDD has not been evaluated as add-on therapy, however long-term efficacy and safety has been evaluated in adult patients as monotherapy (see Section 5.1).